Skip to main content

 3 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be extremely repetitive and tedious, as it involves picking up items one by one and constantly backtracking due to a limit on carrying capacity.
+Players find the grinding aspect of the game to be extremely repetitive and tedious, as it involves picking up items one by one and constantly backtracking due to a limit on item carry capacity.
 The requirement to gather specific items like wires or batteries, combined with stamina limitations, further detracts from the enjoyment and makes progression feel laborious.

 • “You either get 3 wires, 3 batteries, or start up a generator to proceed.
-There's not much fun in doing it, and the fact that your stamina gets drained makes it even more tedious to do at a walking pace.”
+There's not much fun in doing it, and the fact that your stamina gets drained makes it even more tedious to do them at a walking pace.”

 • optimization